CommunityGD32Cores/ArduinoCore-GD32/README.md

 ## Using this core with PlatformIO

 Currently, development of this core is being done using PlatformIO.
-It uses the custom PlatformIO platform https://github.com/maxgerhardt/platform-gd32.
+It uses the custom PlatformIO platform https://github.com/CommunityGD32Cores/platform-gd32.

 Using PlatformIO is already possible to very easily edit code in the IDE and even live-debug a chip (with e.g. an ST-Link)

-Example projects for this platform for the SPL framework and this Arduino core are currently hosted at https://github.com/maxgerhardt/gd32-pio-projects, but are subject to be moved soon.
+Various example projects for this platform for the SPL framework and this Arduino core are currently hosted at https://github.com/CommunityGD32Cores/gd32-pio-projects.

 ## Using this core with the Arduino IDE